samsquire/ideas4/README.md

 When someone goes to read write X, they check the phase number of all threads and if there is one less than itself, it unscheduled this thread.
 Then when that other thread is finished it reschedules threads that are the lowest phase number excluding the thread that was finished.

-# 72. Loop expansion and live itetators
+# 72. Loop expansion and live iterators

 Index some code for loops and expand loops outside their enclosing method.